A List of High Carb Foods

 - and any food that has a name which ends in ~ose.

 If it tastes sweet, avoid it.
 This of course, rules out candy, cakes, frosting, cookies, pies and such.

-You may also want to reduce the amount of sugar alcohols such as sorbitol, xylitol, mannitol, erythritol and maltitol that you consume daily.
+You may also want to reduce the amount of artificial sweeteners and sugar alcohols such as sorbitol, xylitol, mannitol, erythritol and maltitol that you consume daily.
 These can have an anti-ketogenic effect, and they can disrupt your normal gut flora and cause intestinal bloating.

 All grain and grain products (wheat, oats, barley, rye, sorghum, tricale, teff, spelt, rice, etc..) and products made from grain flours:

-Fruit of any kind (dried, fresh, frozen): Fruit is high in carbs and fructose.
-Fructose, even from natural fruit, puts a serious metabolic load on your liver if eaten in large amounts.
-Berries are the lowest in carbohydrate, so if you have to have something sweet, you could eat 1 or 2 strawberries on a ketogenic diet, but the fructose might halt ketosis.
+- Fruit of any kind (dried, fresh, frozen): Fruit is high in carbs and fructose.
+Fructose, even from natural fruit, puts a detrimental metabolic load on your liver if eaten in large amounts.
+Berries are the lowest in carbohydrate, so if you have to have something sweet, you could eat a few strawberries or blueberries on a ketogenic diet.
+It just depends on how intolerant you are to carbohydrates.

-Beans such as kidney, pinto, northern, lima, black beans and lentils, which are high in starch.
+- Beans such as kidney, pinto, northern, lima, black beans and lentils, all are high in starch.

 Generally, high carb foods in liquid form are the worst, because the sugar hits the bloodstream very quickly.
 Avoid the following: